Friday, Saturday and Sunday

 Jefferson County Extension

-This year, the extension will be conducting two youth projects in the tool room; seed necklaces and biodegradable seed pots.
+The extension will be conducting youth projects at the tool room carport; seed necklaces and biodegradable seed pots.
 Jed Dillard will be available to answer all your questions about weeds, grasses and toxic plants.
 The Jefferson County Extension provides a lot of services you may not know about yet.